Refinance with Help From Metro Detroit’s Most Trusted Personalized Lender – With Offices in Dearborn and Bingham Farms, MI

 - Homeowners - Verifies that you have enough current coverage for your home

 - Title Insurance - Helps lender check the taxes, names on the titles and legal description of the property.

 Information such as your credit scores and credit reports.

 Monthly Debt Load:

-Documentation of all of financial assets other than your home such as stocks, bonds, 401Ks, savings accounts, etc.
+Documentation of all financial assets, other than your home, such as stocks, bonds, 401Ks, savings accounts, etc.

 Loan to Value Appraisal:

 Your lender may ask you how much your house is worth compared to what you owe on the existing loan.

 Refinancing essentially means that you’re applying for a loan all over again.
 However, this time it comes with some benefits.
 When you refinance, you will be saving money on your monthly mortgage payments which can lift some burden off the homeowner if they’re having trouble paying the loan.
 If an owner decides to change from a 30-year mortgage to a 15-year mortgage, the could be possibly saving hundreds or even thousands of dollars of interest over the duration of the loan.